ledgerW/pathlight/memory-bank/progress.md

 - Restructured daily plan items and next steps as bullet lists for better readability
 - Implemented a smart icon selection system with 20 topic-specific icons (learning, fitness, work, etc.)
 - Fixed issue with Today actions displaying twice in the timeline
+- Added "Update Plan" button for premium users
+- Created confirmation modal for plan regeneration with clear pricing information

 ## What's Left to Build
 - Testing of the updated form navigation in all scenarios
 - Testing of the result regeneration functionality in all scenarios
 - Testing of the enhanced results display with various AI-generated content formats
 - Testing of the new content-specific icon system with various types of plan items
+- Testing of the automatic session checking and redirection flow
 - Additional error handling for edge cases
 - Improved user experience for the payment flow
 - Additional analytics and tracking